Andrea Pacheco

 Executive Director

-Andrea (she/her) is a mediator and restorative justice facilitator with a unique blend of skills rooted in science and compassion.
-A licensed geologist (RG/PG) by trade, she began her career navigating the natural world, but soon found her calling in the human landscape of conflict resolution.
-Her journey has led her through advanced training in Restorative Justice, Family Mediation, Agricultural Mediation, and Conflict Dynamics Coaching, equipping her to support individuals and teams in navigating complex conversations.
+Andrea is a mediator and restorative justice facilitator with a unique blend of skills rooted in science and compassion.
+A licensed geologist by trade, she began her career navigating the natural world before finding her calling in the human landscape of conflict resolution.

 When she’s not working, she’s usually outside — preferably near water or somewhere the wind has an opinion.
 She’s learned that the best ideas rarely come from sitting still.